 The student must meet certain criteria:

 A border commuter student may not work as this type of intern within the United States.
-Commuter students may only engage in optional or curricular practical training.
+Commuter students may only engage in curricular practical training or post-completion optional practical training.

 This student must follow a specific process to complete this application: